 Unlike academic journal servers offering static articles in PDF format, no file downloads are required. eHRAF allows users to search through the text of the entire database at once, and to zoom in on relevant passages across all of the documents in our collections in moments.
 Each and every paragraph has been subject-indexed by anthropologists at HRAF with OCM identifiers in the sidebar so that readers can easily see which topics of interests are covered, and then follow those subject identifiers throughout the database to find additional ethnographic texts on the same and related topics across cultures.

 Results are presented initially at the paragraph level with the option to jump out to the original document page for more context and to dig deeper into the source ethnography or archaeological data.
-It is also possible to browse for specific topics or cultures, and to narrow searches by region, subsistence type, and samples.
-This makes eHRAF ideal not only for specific reading assignments, but also for students to discover their own topics of interest and build their own research projects.
+It is also possible to browse for specific topics or cultures, and to narrow searches by region, subsistence type, and to discover their own topics of interest and build their own research projects.

-For an example of how to design a classroom assignment around a portion of a classic ethnographic text found in eHRAF World Cultures, see Adjusting to Remote Teaching with eHRAF.
+For an example of how to design a classroom assignment around a portion of a classic ethnographic text found in eHRAF World Cultures, see to-remote-teaching-with-ehraf”>Adjusting to Remote Teaching with eHRAF.

 No matter how much effort I put into my course materials, students try to use Google to answer all the questions.
 How do I get them to engage with the content that I provide?

 Like instructors, students are adjusting to a complex landscape of remote education.
 Immediate access to sites like Google and Wikipedia from their laptops and mobile devices may seem like the easiest and fastest route to completing tasks or researching facts.
-Of course, popular search engines can direct students to secondary and tertiary sources, as well as other valuable anthropological content in the form of blog posts, podcasts, videos, and open access resources.
-While this type of independent research need not be discouraged, in the context of course assignments, it is often to the dismay of instructors who curate their syllabus contents to include vetted academic sources and original activities.
+Of course, popular search engines can direct students to secondary and tertiary sources, as well as other valuable anthropological content in the form of blog posts, podcasts, to the dismay of instructors who curate their syllabus contents to include vetted academic sources and original activities.
 Copying and pasting passages from Google leaves little scope for engaging with the materials as intended.

 As an anthropological “search engine”, eHRAF offers several solutions to the problem of easy access that can help to keep students interacting with instructor-approved texts (and with less dependence on Google).
 As described above, the eHRAF World Cultures and eHRAF Archaeology databases are comprised of monographs, manuscripts, articles, and theses.
 These trustworthy academic sources have been hand-indexed for subject contents by HRAF anthropologists.
 Whether reading specific pages or conducting their own searches in eHRAF, this means that students will find anthropological data to complete their assignments that is not available elsewhere on the web.